4nt0ineB/gitclout/README.md

 ### Programming language support

-As of today GitClout app v1.0.0 supports these programming languages, and other types of contributions in a given git repository:
+As of today GitClout app v1.0.0 supports these programming languages, and other types of contributions in a given git repository :

 | Category | Type                                                                                                          |